Master of Science in Learning Design and Technology

 Innovative Curriculum Tailored to the Needs of Learning Designers

-The Master of Science in Learning Design and Technology is a 30-unit, project-based program that is offered 100% online using the Blackboard learning management system.
+The Master of Science in Learning Design and Technology is a 30-unit, project-based program that is offered 100% online using the Canvas learning management system.
 Students will develop a comprehensive understanding of the science of how people learn, as well as proficiency in the leading technology tools currently used in instructional and learning design.

 To prepare students for the requirements of the profession, most courses will include practical application of theoretical concepts, with students producing learning artifacts such as eLearning modules, program plans or online courses that they can add to their portfolio.